cap-js/docs/java/cds-data.md

   ```
   `association` is null in this exact case.

-+ When a new editions are added to two of the books in the collection one per each book: the method `added()` is called twice with the `Path` instance with two segments representing the book and the association to the edition, association element is the value of the argument `association`, the data of the edition is the `newValue`.
++ When new editions are added to two of the books in the collection, one per each book, the method `added()` is called twice with the `Path` instance with two segments representing the book and the association to the edition.
+The association element is the value of the argument `association`, the data of the edition is the `newValue`.
 In this case, each added edition is accompanied by the content of the respective book.

   Old image of the book collection is:
   ```json